Aldar0K/Aldar0K/README.md

 ## About me:
-Hello :wave:, my name is Aldar and I'am a junior frontend develop. Сurrently looking for a job :office:. if you have any suggestions, please contact me.
-In turn, I offer a high performance and a strong willingness to grow and learn new skills.
+Hello :wave:, my name is Aldar and I'am a junior frontend develop. Сurrently looking for a job :briefcase:. if you have any suggestions, please contact me :email:.
+In turn, I offer a high performance and a strong willingness to grow and learn new skills :monocle_face:.
 You can check [my SV](https://aldar0k.github.io/cv/)

 ## My contacts:
 - [My LinkedIn](https://www.linkedin.com/in/aldar-okonov-0891b4250)